The Impact of Data Distribution on Q-learning with Function Approximation: Assessing the Impact of Data Distribution in Offline RL

 In this section, we considered datasets that are, in general, aligned and close to that induced by optimal policies.
 What happens if our data is collected by arbitrary policies?
-Offline learning under such settings can be harder.
 We investigate the impact of the trajectory quality in the next section.